nent/nent/packages/core/src/components/n-audio-action-music-load/readme.md

-# N-AUDIO-ACTION-LOAD-MUSIC
+# N-AUDIO-ACTION-MUSIC-LOAD

 This component declares audio playback.
-The [\<n-audio-action-music-load\>](/components/n-audio-action-music-load) represents audio files and play behaviors.
+The [\<n-audio-action-music-load\>](/components/n-audio-action-music-load) element represents audio files and play behaviors.
 They are sent to the audio player to pre-load or play when the route is active.
 The player manages them according to their settings.

 > See the [audio](/audio) systems documentation for more information.